es24h/es24h.github.io/_posts/2025-04-09-query-script.md

 Suppose you're looking for a Tolstoy book with around 500 pages.
 You could:

 * Set `origin` to `500`.
-* If anything in the range between 490 and 510 should score equally well, you'd set `offset` to `10`.
+* If anything in the range between 490 and 510 pages should score equally well, you'd set `offset` to `10`.
 *  If the score should drop to `0.1` at 400 or 600 pages, you'd set `scale` to `90` and `decay` to `0.1`.

 Put together as a search request that uses a Gaussian decay function: